ShadowCodersOfMordor/The-Fellowship-of-the-Code-2026/artifacts/artifact-5/artifact-5-integration-extension.md

 This chapter demonstrated how new functionality can be integrated into an existing system without changing its core purpose.

-The introduction of Priority Assessment showed that even a relatively small capability can affect multiple parts of a system, including user interaction, system state, interface design, and documentation.
+The introduction of Priority Assessment showed that even a relatively small capability can influence multiple aspects of a software system, including user interaction, interface design, state management, and documentation.

-Another important lesson was the value of maintaining consistency between the system flow, wireframe, and implementation.
-Each artifact should represent the same behaviour to avoid misunderstandings during development and review.
+Another important lesson was the need for consistency between system flow, wireframe, and implementation.
+Each artifact should represent the same behaviour to ensure a coherent system design.

-Overall, the extension improved the usefulness of the Fellowship Companion while preserving its original focus on shared communication and information alignment.
+Overall, the extension improved the usefulness of the Fellowship Companion while preserving its original goal of supporting shared communication and information alignment.